 Soft, sweet, and buttery, these toffee cookies are loaded with crunchy toffee bits and gooey chocolate.
-Every last bite of these cookies will melt in your mouth!
+Every last bite of these chewy cookies with crisp edges will melt in your mouth!
+This will become your new favorite cookies!

 - Baking soda– gives the cookies some lift